microsoft/vsts-agent-docker/README.md

   -e VSTS_POOL=mypool \
   -e VSTS_WORK='/var/vsts/$VSTS_AGENT' \
   -v /var/vsts:/var/vsts \
-  -it microsoft/vsts-agent:ubuntu-14.04-2.106.0
+  -it microsoft/vsts-agent:ubuntu-14.04
 ```

 ## Additional Images

 ### `docker` images
-These derived images include a version of the Docker CLI and the most recent version of the Docker Compose CLI.
+These derived images include a version of the Docker CLI and a recent version of the Docker Compose CLI.
 This image cannot run most of the built-in VSTS build or release tasks but it can run tasks that invoke arbitrary Docker workloads.

-These images are not designed to run "docker in docker", but rather to re-use the host instance of Docker.
+These images are not designed to run "Docker in Docker", but rather to re-use the host instance of Docker.
 To do this, volume map the host's Docker socket into the container:

 ```
 docker run \
   -e VSTS_ACCOUNT=<name> \